Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Abstract

 \section{Abstract}

-Haro 11 is the closest known Lyman continuum leaking galaxy and serves as an important laboratory for studying the escape of Lyman continuum radiation.
-The galaxy is a metal-poor, starburst galaxy believed to be undergoing a merger that might help facilitate the escape of radiation.
+Haro 11 is a metal-poor, starburst galaxy believed to be the result of an ongoing merger, which is shaping the properties of the galaxy.
 In this study, we carry out a large suite of numerical simulations of a merger between two disc galaxies, to study possible origins of Haro 11 and understand under which conditions various features of the galaxy are formed.
 By varying galaxy parameters describing the orbital configurations, masses, and their inclination, we perform a total of $\sim500$ simulations.
-We demonstrate that a two-disc galaxy merger is able to reproduce key, observed features of Haro 11, including its morphology, gas kinematics, star formation history, and stellar population ages and masses.
-We also find that small parameter variations have minimal impact on the orbits and resulting galaxy properties.
-In particular, we present a fiducial Haro 11 model that produces the single observed tidal tail, the presence of three stellar knots, and inner gas morphology and kinematics.
+We demonstrate that a two-disc galaxy merger reproduces key, observed features of Haro 11, including its morphology, gas kinematics, star formation history, and stellar population ages and masses.
+In particular, we present a fiducial Haro 11 model that produces the single observed tidal tail, three stellar knots, and inner gas morphology and kinematics.
+The resulting orbit and galactic morphology are robust against small variations of the initial parameters.
 By performing mock observations, we compare with the results of observational data and discuss possible origins for various features.
-Furthermore, we present newly gathered observational data that confirms the presence of a stellar tidal tail with similar length and direction as our simulations.
+Furthermore, we present newly gathered observational data that confirms the presence of a stellar tidal tail with similar length and morphology as our simulations.